cricksmaidiene/advent-of-code-2022/README.md

 * I'll be using [`Python 3.10`](https://docs.python.org/3.10/whatsnew/3.10.html)
 * My submissions maybe erratic.
 I will also not submit solutions until at least 24 hours after the problem has released.
 * I am also not intending to use 3rd party libraries and using the standard library only.
 * Feedback on my solutions are welcome and appreciated.
+See [Contributing](CONTRIBUTING.md) for more details.

 ## Index